wurstscript/WurstScript/manual.md

     /  "op_divReal"

 ## Object Editing

+Creating Object-Editor Objects via Wurst code.

-*NOTE:* Object Editing hardly work at the moment, so you should only use it for fun but not for profit.
+*NOTE:* Object Editing hardly works at the moment, so you should only use it for fun but not for profit.
 Do not use it for a real project yet!

 ### Compiletime Functions

-Compiletime Functions are functions, that get executed when compiling your script/map.
+Compiletime Functions are functions, that are executed when compiling your script/map.
 They mainly offer the possibility to create Object-Editor Objects via code.

 A compiletime function is just a normal Wurst function annotated with @compiletime.